ShaunRW/CustomTimeTrials/README.md

 ##### Planned for v1.0.0 #####
 * Add Full Race Results and Parameters to the finish notification.
-* Record Race Results for stats purposes.
-Such as fasted time on this time trial.

 ##### Planned: #####
 * Add Race Option for police. eg, Disabled, Allowed, Always [1-5] star.